joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/math-basics/lesson-notes/README.md

 ## Apply Discount (divide, PEMDAS, percentage)

-In our online store, if you buy 3 or more of the same item, you get a 10% discount
+In our online store, if you buy 3 or more of the same item, you get a 10% discount.

-Before coding, let's think through what we expect
+Before coding, let's think through what we expect:

 10% of 20 is 2.
 Therefore the total would be $18

-Remember percentage is converted to a decimal by dividing by 100
+Remember percentage is converted to a decimal by dividing by 100.

 ```js
 // The new total is equal to the old total, minus the total times the percentage to subtract